adstuart/azure-vpn-p2s/vwan-multihub/README.md

 This document assumes you have done the due diligence at a higher level before deciding that a Client VPN Solution is required for your organisation. **Many companies have made the journey to modernise their access to applications in the Cloud and may no longer require traditional Client VPNs**.

-One example of this approach is to publish your applications directly to the Public Internet  using an identity based security solution with Multi-factor auth and condition access - think [M365](https://www.ncsc.gov.uk/collection/saas-security/product-evaluations/office-365).
+One example of this approach is to publish your applications directly to the Public Internet  using an identity based security solution with Multi-factor authentication and conditional access - think [M365](https://www.ncsc.gov.uk/collection/saas-security/product-evaluations/office-365).
 Another approach would be to publish the application using [Azure AD Application Proxy](https://docs.microsoft.com/en-us/azure/active-directory/app-proxy/application-proxy).
 Both of these scenarios would negate the requirement for a network-based security solution using IPsec VPNs.
 That said, in 2021 it is still very much the case that most Enterprise organisations require a Client VPN solution for at least some part of their IT organisation.

 ## 1.2.
 Always On VPN